FluxionNetwork/fluxion/README.md

 ## Disclaimer
 * Authors do not own the logos under the `/attacks/Captive Portal/sites/` directory.
 Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.

-* Usage of Fluxion for attacking infrastructures without prior mutual consistency can be considered as an illegal activity.
-It is the final user's responsibility to obey all applicable local, state and federal laws.
+* The usage of Fluxion for attacking infrastructures without prior mutual consent could be considered an illegal activity, and is highly discouraged by its authors/developers.
+It is the end user's responsibility to obey all applicable local, state and federal laws.
 Authors assume no liability and are not responsible for any misuse or damage caused by this program.

 ## Note
-* Be aware of sites pretending to be related with the Fluxion Project.
-They may be delivering malware.
+* Beware of sites pretending to be related with the Fluxion Project.
+These may be delivering malware.

 * Fluxion **DOES NOT WORK** on Linux Subsystem For Windows 10, because the subsystem doesn't allow access to network interfaces.
 Any Issue regarding the same would be **Closed Immediately**